schormans/CuCCo/README.md

 ~~- Proper methods for efficiency calculation, currently this is manual (see `cochlear_example.m`).~~
-- Currently coils are assumed to be coaxially aligned, need to add methods for lateral and angular misalignment.
+- Currently coils are assumed to be coaxially aligned, need to add methods for ~~ lateral ~~ and angular misalignment.
+    → *Added mutualLat for lateral misalignment modelling; more complex than mutualIdeal, therefore slower*
 - For PCB coils, Rs prediction is sensitive to input variables.
 Ideally need a better approximation.
 - Non-square PCB coils currently use the gap length formula for square coils; this should be updated.
 Non-critical, since this only affects SRF